When the heat's got you down, here's how to stay cool as a cucumber.

-Pour yourself a tall glass of ice water and sit in front of a fan or air conditioner for about 10 minutes until you cool off.
+Solution: Pour yourself a tall glass of ice water and sit in front of a fan or air conditioner for about 10 minutes until you cool off.
 Frozen treats might do the trick, too!
 Take a check of your mood and, when you're ready, head back out with your family.

-Solution: Keep the blinds drawn from the morning on so your house is darker and can stay cooler.
-Make sure your ceiling fans are running correctly.
-They should be on high and the blades should be going in a counterclockwise direction.
+Solution: Keep the blinds drawn from the morning on so your house stays dark and, therefore, cool.
+Make sure your ceiling fans are running correctly: the blades should be going in a counterclockwise direction.
 Turn your air conditioner to energy saver mode so it shuts off when the room reaches your desired temperature, instead of constantly running.
 Turn off the A/C completely if the house is empty most of the day.

-The kids are on summer break, which means you're taking them to summer camp, friends' pools, day trips to crowded summer destinations, and your calendar looks more packed than ever.
+The kids are on summer break, which means you're taking them to summer camp, friends' houses, sports games and day trips to crowded summer destinations.
+Your calendar is more packed than ever.
 Here's how to calm things down.

-Block out at least one day each week when you aren't running around anywhere.
+Solution: Block out at least one day each week when you don't have anywhere to go.
 Call it a "staycation" day at home.
-You can plan for movie watching, backyard activities like water balloon tosses, and pizza delivery for dinner, etc. Tell the kids you're not getting in the car and going anywhere that day.
+You can plan for movie watching, backyard activities like water balloon tosses, pizza delivery for dinner, etc. Tell the kids you're not getting in the car and going anywhere that day.
 Ask other parents if you can share carpooling responsibilities throughout the week.

 You've probably heard that you shouldn't be posting photos from your vacation on social media feeds — but why?
 It's because you could be letting potential criminals know you aren't home at all.
 But even if you don't share pics, the thought of your home being unoccupied for so long is a lot to worry about.
 So take precautions before leaving to decrease the chances of a break-in.

-Have a neighbor bring in your mail so it doesn't pile up.
-An overflowing mailbox can alert potential burglars that you're away for a few days.
+Solution: Have a neighbor collect your mail for you so it doesn't pile up.
+An overflowing mailbox can alert potential burglars that you're away.
 Have that same neighbor keep an eye on the house.
 Consider installing a home monitoring system or security system as a long-term solution.
-At the very least, put lights on a timer so they go off in the evening when you're not home so it looks like you're there.
+You can also set porch and indoor lights on timers to go on and off at certain times and make it appear you're actually home.

 The longer, lighter days might have you feeling like you need to maximize every minute of summer.
-There are carnivals, fairs, picnics, beach trips, boardwalk visits, barbecues, pool hangouts, and not to mention a few weddings and summer parties thrown into the mix.
-If you're not careful, you'll experience summer burnout before you even know it.
+There are carnivals, fairs, picnics, beach trips, boardwalk visits, barbecues, pool hangouts, and even a few weddings!
+There's so much to do, but you could experience summer burnout before you even know it.
 Here's how to prioritize your summer activities.

-Sit down with the family and your partner and discuss the most important activities you want to do the rest of summer.
-Number them in order of preference and choose the top three "must-do" activities.
+Solution: Sit down with the family or your partner and discuss the most important activities you want to do for the summer.
+Number them in order of preference, and then choose your top three "must-do" activities.
 Focus on these, and plan around them for the rest of the season.
-Do that by considering the time and finances to tackle them later on.
+Do that by considering the time and finances you have left to dedicate to more activities.

 Pet Health Concerns

-Sure, it feels ridiculously hot to you; but now imagine wearing a fur coat.
-That's how your dog or cat feels during the steamy summer months.
-Summer is also prime tick season so you have to be extra careful when it comes to keeping your pets safe since ticks can easily transmit Lyme disease to your pet and even to you or your family if they are hidden in their fur.
+Yes.
+The summer heat feel unbearable at times.
+Now imagine wearing a fur coat!
+That's how your dog or cat feels during the steamy summer months, which is also prime tick season.
+So you have to be extra careful when it comes to keeping your pets safe this time of year.
+Ticks can transmit Lyme disease to your pet and even to you or your family if they travel from the animal.